Aboladale01/Aboladale01/README.md

 #about Meet
 - 💐♥️ I'm happy,feel loved!
 - 🫶🫵 I love you!!
-- b🦅🦜 strength and wisdom
+- 🦅🦜 strength and wisdom
+- 😍🥰learning quickly
+-⭐🌟 shine like stars